How to Make a Gradient Background with Images in Adobe Photoshop

 - The text needs to be a different shade than all variations of the background or it won't show up on the page.

-- A gradient background has to be provided in an image format and the color on one end of the image is darker than on the other end which means you cannot allow the image to repeat or the image will repeat with the darker edge next to the lighter edge (see sample below).
+- A gradient background in an image format with the color on one end darker than on the other end which means you cannot allow the image to repeat or the image will repeat with the darker edge next to the lighter edge (see sample below).

 - A gradient background image has to be the same width or height as the page or the image will repeat with the result above (this means you can use it on a mobile design -- see a tutorial for using CSS to design a background image that works on mobile sites).

 - The image needs to be saved as a .jpg, or older computers using only 256 colors (or the image saved as a .gif) will not see evenly blended colors from one shade to the other but different shades of color placed next to each other.